Create your own calculated metrics

 Formula: ({goal_conversions} + {ecommerce_conversions}) / {visitors}

-No-bounces: The opposite of the default metric: Bounces.
-It helps you focus on traffic that didn’t bounce after the first-page view.
+No-bounces: This metric is the opposite of the default "Bounces" metric.
+It enables you to concentrate on traffic that remained engaged after the first-page view.

 Name: No-bounces